Hidden Parental Abuse: Stories of Survival and Healing – MindSterk

 It’s vital to address parental abuse to help children and stop violence in the future.
 Breaking this cycle is key to making society safer and more caring for everyone.

-Dealing with parental abuse is tough and complex.
-Yet, there are ways and help to guide individuals through their healing.
-Self-care, therapy, and support groups are key elements in this journey.
+Dealing with abusive parents is tough and complex.
+Yet, there are ways help to guide individuals through their healing.
+Therapy and support groups are key elements in this journey.

 Self-care is key in recovering from parental abuse.
 It means looking after your wellness and doing things that boost your emotional, mental, and physical health.
 Practices like meditation and deep breathing can ease stress and bring calmness.